AITutor-EvalKit: Exploring the Capabilities of AI Tutors: System and Demonstration Description

 \subsubsection{Visualizer UI}

-The Visualizer module provides a high-level overview of the \texttt{MRBench} development set across four evaluation dimensions through intuitive visual analytics.
-It begins with a ``Dataset Overview'' panel summarizing key statistics, including the number of conversations, tutor models, and evaluation dimensions.
-The module includes three main visualization panels: Tutor Performance Summary, Visualization Controls, and Dataset Visualization.
+The Visualizer module provides a high-level overview of the \texttt{MRBench} development set, using gold-standard annotations across four evaluation dimensions through intuitive visual analytics.
+Users are first presented with a ``Dataset Overview'' panel summarizing key statistics, including the number of conversations, tutor models, and evaluation dimensions.
+This module includes three main visualization panels: {\em Tutor Performance Summary}, {\em Visualization Controls}, and {\em Dataset Visualization}.

 The \textbf{Tutor Performance Summary} panel presents average scores for each tutor model across all four dimensions, where ``\emph{Yes},'' ``\emph{To some extent},'' and ``\emph{No}'' correspond to 1.0, 0.5, and 0.0, respectively (Figure~\ref{fig:tutor_summary}).
 The \textbf{Visualization Controls} panel allows users to select specific tutors and dimensions to generate detailed visualizations (Figure~\ref{fig:visualization_control}).
-The \textbf{Dataset Visualization} panel then displays the results through spider and bar charts, where spider plots summarize tutor strengths and weaknesses across dimensions (Figure~\ref{fig:spider}), while bar charts show detailed score distributions for selected dimensions (Figure~\ref{fig:bar}), along with averages for each response label.
+The \textbf{Dataset Visualization} panel then displays the results through spider and bar charts, where spider plots (the \textit{most informative} visualizations from our perspective) summarize tutors' strengths and weaknesses across dimensions (Figure~\ref{fig:spider}), while bar charts show detailed score distributions for selected dimensions (Figure~\ref{fig:bar}), along with averages for each response label.

 This visual analytics module enables users to explore and interpret pedagogical quality effectively, supporting comparative analysis and data-driven insights.
 The same functionality is also available in the customized mode, allowing developers to visualize and analyze their own datasets locally in a similar way.